 Placement Test Waiver Policy

 The placement test may be waived using multiple measures or the placement test waiver policy.
-Associate in Science students may test out of Precalculus by taking the COMPASS math test.
+Students may test out of Precalculus by taking the Accuplacer College Level Math test.
 Test results are used in conjunction with other information to place you in the appropriate courses for your program of study.

 Visit the test exemptions policy web page for more information about placement test waivers.

 You may take one retest per subject area for a $10 fee.
 You may not retest once enrolled in that subject’s developmental class.
 However, you may retest after a class to test out of subsequent developmental classes in that subject.

 - Every registered/enrolled student has the option of taking one retest per subject under the

 - The student must take the retest between semesters, during the drop/add period, or before initially registering for classes; see “Note” below.
 If the student is not currently enrolled in a developmental class(es) they have no restrictions on their testing times.

 - A $10.00 fee per session will be charged for retest(s), students must see the testing administrator to obtain a Placement Retest Form and pay the cashier prior to retesting.
 The student will then be given a receipt attached to the Placement Retest Form that must be submitted to the testing administrator at the time of retesting.